danilop/multimodal-chat/README.md

 ## Requirements

-1. A container tool: Docker or Finch (To install Finch, follow the [instructions here](https://runfinch.com/))
+1. A container tool: Docker or Finch (to install Finch, follow the [instructions here](https://runfinch.com/))
 2. Python 3.12 or newer
-3. AWS account with appropriate permissions
+3. AWS account with appropriate permissions to access Amazon Bedrock, AWS Lambda, and Amazon ECR

 ## Installation